tyleretters/lordsofthepit.com/_pages/lords-haus.md

 ## Registration

 Space is again reserved to 35 participants.
 Registration will take place across three phases.
 Submit payment when your phase opens to secure any remaining spots.
 Attempting to register before you have been invited to will only result in being refunded.
 Being invited to register does not guarantee your admittance.
-This event will sell out. **Current spots remaining: 6**
+This event will sell out. **Current spots remaining: 2**

 - **Phase 1: Lords of the Pit in good standing - REGISTRATION IS NOW OPEN**
 - **Phase 2: Previous Lords' Haüs participants - REGISTRATION IS NOW OPEN**
-- Phase 3: Invited new initiates/friends of the club - Registration opens 10am Chicago Time, Friday, October 8th, 2021
+- **Phase 3: Invited new initiates/friends of the club - REGISTRATION IS NOW OPEN**

 Unlike all other Lords of the Pit events, there is no charitable component to Lords' Haüs.
 This one is for the Lords.
 Fees exclusively go to the rental, catering and snacks.